-The City of Atlanta is currently constructing the Atlanta Public Safety Training Center on 85 acres of the property.
-The Training Center will support high-quality, community-oriented training for police, fire and E-911 personnel.
-The Training Center will be integrated with the community, welcoming residents to its green spaces and making facilities available for community use.
+The City of Atlanta is building a new Public Safety Training Center to support its need for dedicated training space with modern facilities for personnel.
+The new center will provide better opportunities to train on more socially just models of policing and crisis intervention, as well as provide opportunities for better training for the Atlanta Fire Department.
+In addition, the Training Center will be integrated with the community, welcoming residents to its green spaces and making facilities available for community use.

 Learn more about plans to restore and protect hundreds of acres of green space, including portions of Intrenchment Creek and the South River Forest Basin.

 Learn more about the plans for the Atlanta Public Safety Training Center and why Atlanta’s firefighters and police officers need new training facilities.

 A community-led initiative to turn the current city jail into a Center for Equity, realized through Mayor Keisha Lance Bottoms’ transformational vision.
 It holds the potential to be a national model in the US, providing increased resources, wellness, and healing for the community.